w3f/polkadot-legacy-spec/spec.md

 # Relay chain

 The relay chain is a simplified proof-of-stake blockchain backed by a Web Assembly (Wasm) engine.
-Unlike Ethereum and Bitcoin, balances are not a first-class part of the state-transition function (STF).
+Unlike Ethereum and Bitcoin, balances are not a first-class part of the STF.
 Indeed the only aspect of the relay-chain which is first-class is the notion of an *object*.
 Each object is identified through an index (`ObjectID`) and has some code and storage (similar to Ethereum contract accounts).
 The code exports functions which can be called either from other objects or through a transaction.

 Practically speaking, account balances do exist on the relay chain but are entirely an artefact of an object's storage and code.
-The entire state transition is managed through a single call into the Administration object.
+The entire S-T is managed through a single call into the Administration object.
 Aside from the consensus algorithm (which is "hard-coded" into the protocol for light-client practicality), all aspects of the protocol are soft-coded as the logic of these objects and can be upgraded without any kind of hard-fork.

 ## Consensus

-Consensus is defined at the job of ensuring that the blockchain, and thus the collection of state-transitions from genesis to head, is agreed upon between all conformant clients and can progress consistently.
+Consensus is defined as the job of ensuring that the blockchain, and thus the collection of S-Ts from genesis to head, is agreed upon between all conformant clients and can progress consistently.
 It is managed in three parts:

 - an instant-finality mechanism that provides forward-verifiable finality on a single relay-chain block (eventually likely based on Zyzzyva/Aardvark/Abab, but likely to be PBFT for early PoCs);
 - a progressive parachain candidate determination routine that provides a decentralised means of forming eventual consensus over a set of parachain candidates that fulfil certain criteria based on signed statements from validators;
 - a simple leader-based mechanism for relay-chain transaction collation.

-Of the three attributes of consensus, namely consistency, availability and partition-tolerance, we are generally prepared to give up large-scale partition-tolerance of the validator set (who we can highly motivate to ensure remain online and well-connected), and get according guarantees over the consistency and availability.
-As such an instant-finality consensus algorithm is well-suited, such as PBFT or an optimistic derivative like Zyzzyva.
+Of the three attributes of consensus, namely consistency, availability and partition-tolerance, we are generally prepared to give up large-scale partition-tolerance of the validator set (who we can highly motivate to ensure they remain online and well-connected), and get according guarantees over the consistency and availability.
+As such an instant-finality consensus algorithm is well-suited, such as PBFT or an optimistic derivative like Zyzzyva (speculative BFT).

 To minimise overt exposure to a single malfunctioning node, we use a decentralised and progressive mechanism for determining parachain candidates that delivers eventual consistency (and possibly early consistency for a sub-optimal-but-acceptable solution).